Code-Institute-Submissions/MSP1_art_club/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears, '!
 Please include an '@' in the email address.'
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 Testing different screen sizes using Chrome's developer Inspect emulator for:
 * Nokia Lumia 520 :  320px width  (default)
 * Nexus 7: 600px  (sm)